roc-streaming/roc-go/README.md

 Go bindings and the C library both use [semantic versioning](https://semver.org/).

-Rules prior to 1.0.0 release:

-* According to semantic versioning, there is no compatibility promise until 1.0.0 is released.
-Small breaking changes are possible.
-For convenience, breaking changes are introduced only in minor version updates, but not in patch version updates.

-Rules starting from 1.0.0 release:
+Bindings are **compatible** with the C library when:

+- **major** version of bindings **is same** as major version of C library
+- **minor** version of bindings **is same or higher** as minor version of C library

-* The first two components (major and minor) of the bindings and the C library versions correspond to each other.
-The third component (patch) is independent.
+Patch versions of bindings and C library are independent.

-  **Bindings are compatible with the C library if its major version is the same, and minor version is the same or higher.**

 For example, version 1.2.3 of the bindings would be compatible with 1.2.x and 1.3.x, but not with 1.1.x (minor version is lower) or 2.x.x (major version is different).

 ## Installation

 You will need to have Roc Toolkit library and headers installed system-wide.
-Refer to official build [instructions](https://roc-streaming.org/toolkit/docs/building.html) on how to install libroc from source.
+Refer to official build [instructions](https://roc-streaming.org/toolkit/docs/building.html) on how to install it.

 After installing libroc, you can install bindings using regular `go get`: